shrikshadow/walmart-sale/README.md

 Usage

-Open shrikant_walmart.ipynb in Jupyter Notebook or VS Code to view the step-by-step analysis, code, and visualizations.
+Open wp.ipynb in Jupyter Notebook or VS Code to view the step-by-step analysis, code, and visualizations.